Megha-coder1/Stresstest/README.md

 ## Code Overview

-- **PhoneStress Class**: Manages the stress test, including starting and monitoring workers.
+- **Stresstest Class**: Manages the stress test, including starting and monitoring workers.
 - **StressWorker Class**: Executes the stress tasks based on the selected method.
 - **GUI**: Uses \`tkinter\` to provide a user-friendly interface for configuration and execution.